BOOKS by PHIL COUSINEAU

 "Cousineau defines synchronicity as "an inexplicable but profoundly meaningful coincidence that stirs the soul and offers a guiding glimpse of one's destiny." ...[His] poetic and profound reveries between each of the chapters honor the sweet anarchy of the moment, the sly winks of fate, the sudden discovery of meaning, and the shiver that runs through the soul when the world "strangifies." —Spirituality and Health

-Fungoes and Fastballs
+Fungoes and Fastballs Baseball Haiku

-Phil Cousineau, a longtime fan, player, and coach of baseball, combines his humorous sketches with baseball haiku--short, punchy poems that celebrate the marvelous moments that are at the heart of this American pastime.
+Phil Cousineau, a longtime fan, a former player, and coach of baseball, combines his humorous sketches with baseball haiku--short, punchy poems that celebrate the marvelous moments that are at the heart of this American pastime.

 In the grand tradition of Basho, Kerouac, and Dan Quisenberry, this playful collection of baseball haiku was lovingly penned by Cousineau, a lifelong Tigers fan and current San Francisco Giants enthusiast.